ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

   * Play the game!
 The program will capture your screen and generate the training examples.
 There will be saved as files named "training_dataX.npz" (numpy compressed array).
 Don't worry if you re-launch this script, the program will search for already existing dataset files in the directory and it won't overwrite them.
+          Currently the model captures the keys A W S D (including combinations of two keys pushed at the same time).
+          In the future, I consider implementing support for controllers.
   * At any moment push Q + E to stop the program.

 <p align="center">